Tank Police Committed To Protect Citizens Life, Property: DPO - UrduPoint

 He expressed these views during a meeting with an outgoing Deputy Superintendent of Police (DSP) Rural Tank Sagheer Gilani at his office.

-On this occasion, he presented an honorary shield to the retiring police officer and praised his contribution towards strengthening the district police which he added, always combated crimes in the area in an effective manner.
+On this occasion, he presented an honorary shield to DSP Gilani and praised his contribution towards strengthening the district police, which, he added, always combated crimes in the area in an effective manner.

 The DPO said the DSP had always endeavored to live up to the expectations of the people and ensure the rule of law and discharge duties with honesty, dedication and courage.